MikkelEndresen/Synogize_internship/classification/README.md

 **brand** - see above

+## KPI

+To evaluate the business value of the model I defined a KPI.

+Unsure of the cost per offer, so plot it / create a function where you get the best return.

+Define a baseline, which would be the current way of just selecting customers at random.

+Cost per offer.
+Then TOTAL = return
+There is no way the baseline is better?
+Establish this!

+Value of a returning customer =  average shop x average num repeats after offer

+How many people returned x value of a customer / cost of sending offer

+Where I previously fucked up was I used only the history of people that had received offers.
+73% of 27% will always be less than 27%, you genius.
+73% of 100 is more tho.
+You bastard.
+Idiot.
+This as well:
+If I have a customer base of 100, and then I have a model with an accuracy of 70%.
+Would the number of money gained be TP times average gain per customer + TN * spend on each customer?
+Consider the test set size when you count this up to get the percentage!

+The final benefit of a model is: (percentage_returners * num_customers) * value_of_returning_customer - ((TP + FP) * cost of offer)

+TODO: KPI notebook where you calculate this and plot some graphs.

+Percentage of correct TP
+Even if recall only gives 26% TP, you have to consider TN.

 ## Model Registry

 Link to notebook: []
+Link to Snowflake docs on model registry: []

 This is a snowflake function that allows you to save your ml models, when created by using the supported libraries like sklearn and pytorch.
 It comes with several different attributes, like you can set your evaluation metrics and store relevant information with the model.